- IPv4 Tutorial

-By Default, using Classful Networking, 14 bits are used as Network bits providing (214) 16384 Networks and (216-1) 65534 Hosts.
+By default, using Classful Networking, 14 bits are used as Network bits providing (214) 16384 Networks and (216-2) 65534 Hosts.
 Class B IP Addresses can be subnetted the same way as Class A addresses, by borrowing bits from Host bits.
-Below is given all possible combination of Class B subnetting:
+Below is given all possible combination of Class B subnetting −

 Class C Subnets

-Class C IP addresses normally assigned to a very small size network because it only can have 254 hosts in a network.
-Given below is a list of all possible combination of subnetted Class B IP address:
+Class C IP addresses are normally assigned to a very small size network because it can only have 254 hosts in a network.
+Given below is a list of all possible combination of subnetted Class B IP address −

 Internet Service Providers may face a situation where they need to allocate IP subnets of different sizes as per the requirement of customer.
 One customer may ask Class C subnet of 3 IP addresses and another may ask for 10 IPs.
 For an ISP, it is not feasible to divide the IP addresses into fixed size subnets, rather he may want to subnet the subnets in such a way which results in minimum wastage of IP addresses.

 For example, an administrator have 192.168.1.0/24 network.
 The suffix /24 (pronounced as "slash 24") tells the number of bits used for network address.
-He is having three different departments with different number of hosts.
+In this example, the administrator has three different departments with different number of hosts.
 Sales department has 100 computers, Purchase department has 50 computers, Accounts has 25 computers and Management has 5 computers.
 In CIDR, the subnets are of fixed size.
 Using the same methodology the administrator cannot fulfill all the requirements of the network.